Slidely VR Gallery

 I wanted to make the flow as easy and familiar to people as possible though still immersive from the first seconds.
 Once the users choose their photos from the device, they are teleported into the first exhibition space.

 As you are free to look 360° around, I wanted to avoid having the UI elements everywhere and make the Viewing zone the most comfortable.
-I solved this by designing the main controls accessible from any place of this 360° space simply looking down under the feet.
+To reduce visual clutter, I placed core controls beneath the user’s gaze—visible simply by looking down.

 Teleportation around the space is implemented by the conventional click.
 You can push “Next” to quickly hop into the next exhibition space, “Home” for returning to the photo picking or move forward to Share screen.